 - If the developer needs pre-sales to be able to commence their project, they can apply for NSW Government support under the Pre-sale Finance Guarantee program.

-- The NSW Government will undertake a credit assessment on the merits of the project and the capacity, capability and credibility of the developer and their delivery team.
+- The NSW Government will assess the merits of the project and the capacity, capability and credibility of the developer and their delivery team.

-- If indicatively approved, the NSW Government will negotiate the terms with the developer, arguably the most important being which dwellings will be purchased, and what the pre-agreed price is.
+- If approved, the NSW Government will determine which dwellings will be purchased, and what the pre-agreed price is.

 Yes.
 The NSW Government’s commitment to acquire dwellings will be renounceable, allowing the developer to on-sell dwellings to private purchasers.

-Ultimately, the NSW Government expects that the dwellings will be on-sold to the private market prior to or at completion of the dwellings.
-If the developer is unable to on-sell the dwellings, the NSW Government will purchase these dwellings once built and ready for occupation.
+Ultimately, the NSW Government expects the dwellings will be on-sold to the private market prior to, or at, completion of the dwellings.
+If the developer is unable to on-sell the dwellings, the Government will purchase these dwellings once built and ready for occupation.

 Initial applications are anticipated to be accepted from October 2025.